 Thus, the human toolkit, meant to heighten human standing, ultimately humbled it.
 Telescopes dissipate the message that haughtiness on the part of Homo sapiens is misplaced.
 We are no prominent center players in the universe, we are somewhere at the outskirts.
 Humility, in this context, could be called an unintended side effect of the human toolkit that initially meant to achieve the very opposite.
 Yet, this unintended side effect seeps through, more or less subtly.
 It is unsettling for any intelligent being to ponder whether Homo sapiens really is chosen by God, or whether the truth is not rather that we are lost in space.
 Whoever dares think in such lines, even if she only touches this doubt, is about to lose faith in fixed order.
-A master is not sure anymore whether up is really his divinely ordained place; an underling, equally, questions whether being somewhere down indeed is the order of the world.
+Masters are not sure anymore whether up is really their divinely ordained place; underlings, equally, question whether being somewhere down indeed is the order of the world.